-Beyond the hustle of the busy DC city life that extends out a little ways into the hills of suburban Northern Virginia, you will stumble upon some of the most beautiful, uncorrupted, heavenly land that God must have placed on earth as a reminder of things to come for those of us who are good.
-I am referring to the part of the state of Virginia that stretches out to the Shenandoah; what we call horse and wine country.
+Beyond the hustle of the busy DC city life that extends out a little ways into the hills of suburban Northern Virginia, you will stumble upon some of the most beautifully uncorrupted, heavenly land that God must have placed on earth as a reminder of things to come for those of us who are good.
+I am referring to the part of the state of Virginia that stretches out to the Shenandoah, or what we call horse and wine country.

 Now, I have done my fair share of touring and drinking my way through many of the wineries that can be found in the 5th largest wine-producing region (behind Oregon), but I have to say that some wineries keep me coming back, while others simply fail to impress.
 One of the wineries that I find myself drawn to the most is Desert Rose Ranch & Winery, which can be found off of Hume Road in Hume, Virginia, a community in Fauquier County.

-Desert Rose is owned by Bob and Linda Claymier, who are two of the most hospitable and gracious owners/hosts of any establishment that I have visited in this area.
-I will admit that I am a little partial to this winery for several reasons, not even including the award-winning wine produced there.
-Bob is a graduate of The University of Miami, my alma mater, and he is a proud Hurricane much like I am.
-To add to his stellar resume, Bob also spent 31 years in the CIA, and he currently owns and trains horses.
+Desert Rose is owned by Bob and Linda Claymier, who are two of the most hospitable and gracious hosts of any establishment that I have visited in this area.
+I will admit that I am a little partial to this winery for several reasons, even in addition to the award-winning wine produced there.
+Bob is a graduate of The University of Miami, my Alma Mater, and he is a proud Hurricane much like I am.
+To add to his stellar resume, Bob also spent 31 years in the CIA, and in his retirement, he has chosen to make wine and train horses.
 I think that is a pretty fantastic life–a dream life of sorts.
 I will share more of his story later on in this article.

 When you arrive at Desert Rose, it is very likely that you may see an Arabian horse or two in the pen at the front of the drive.
 A sweet dachshund named, GiGi, who is currently featured as “Miss November” in the Virginia Wine Dogs calendar for 2013, may also greet you as you make your way to the porch.
 Desert Rose is a pet and kid friendly winery.
 You are welcome to bring your pooch and your family to enjoy the afternoon at this ranch-style getaway.